mthl/guix-artwork/website/posts/online-guix-day-announcement-2.md

-One of these challenges is [Maven](https://maven.apache.org/what-is-maven.html), a build tool and package manager that is used by many if not most of the Java developpers nowadays.
+One of these challenges is [Maven](https://maven.apache.org/what-is-maven.html), a build tool and package manager that is used by many if not most of the Java developers nowadays.
 One key challenge is that Maven is itself a Java package, that is built with Maven and has a lot of dependencies, that themselves use Maven.